ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/csharp/README.md

 and without a partition.
 Enter "mono diffusion.exe (positive room size integer) partition" in the command line to run the program with both the specified room size and a partition.
-The partition's height will be 75% of the room's height, rounded to the nearest integer.
+The partition's height will be 75% of the room's height, floored to the nearest integer less than or equal to the 75% height.